loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

     *   for those who like it, you get easy-to-use classes (i have no use for them, as i do mixins / traits);

+    *   you get the existential operator `?` which is great to circumnavigate the many cases where missing attributes result in `undefined`:

+            solipsism = true if mind? and not world?

+            speed ?= 75         # caveat: may create a global variable

+            footprints = yeti ? "bear"

     *   you get post-`if` statements, list comprehensions, ranges, sane `for ... in / of` loops;

     *   you can use all of JavaScript and everything that 3rd party libraries offer—in most cases, it is